More than Money: Grocery Shopping Is a Family Affair

 Enjoy Company.
 Cooking at home?
 Invite a friend!
 Passing the salt to a friend at the table not only makes your food tastier but also helps you build a better connection with your loved ones.
 In one study, parents who ate alone often, without their children, reported that their meal was less satisfying.3

 Know Your Food.
 Cooking food at home is more likely to be healthier than restaurant meals or fast-food.
-Many restaurant and fast food meals add extra fat, salt, and sugar to meals without our knowledge, but when you’re making your food at home, you know what ingredients you’re eating.
+Many restaurants and fast food meals add extra fat, salt, and sugar to meals without our knowledge, but when you’re making your food at home, you know what ingredients you’re eating.

 Learn Together.
 Dinnertime conversations can be the most stimulating discussions your children hear.
 Infants with exposure to their parents’ dinner conversations expand their vocabulary faster.4 If your children are already talking, they’re still likely to do better in school if they eat dinner with the rest of the family.5